Stack logo

 Yes!
 Even if you install your dependencies with another package manager, you can still run your package scripts with npm.

-yarn # similar to `npm install`
+1yarn # similar to `npm install`

-npm run dev # still works!
+2npm run dev # still works!

 You don't have to remember that npm run dev maps to yarn dev (or yarn run dev).
 The same goes for npx: npx convex dev works regardless of what package manager you used to install things.

-Running commands in parallel
+Running multiple commands in parallel with npm run all or concurrently

 1. npm-run-all